sds1979v/game-and-watch-backup-4-windows/README.md

 - A Game & Watch in original state
 - An ARM debug probe (Tested with J-Link and ST-Link compatible devices)
 - Connections to the [debug port](https://twitter.com/ghidraninja/status/1326860677353512960) - testclips or soldered wires work well!
-- A computer with Ubuntu 20.04 or compatible.
+- A computer with Windows 10 and Powershell.

 ## Warnings & disclaimer